Emily Ratajkowski’s Cleavage-Flaunting Black Romper Hits 1.5 Million Likes On Instagram Overnight

 Brunette bombshell Emily Ratajkowski offered fans a copious view of her buxom curves in one of her latest Instagram posts.
 On Wednesday, the sizzling supermodel served up a particularly raunchy update that ticked boxes for both skin-baring and cleavage-flaunting, and racked up 1.5 million likes overnight.

 Known for her steamy photoshoots, Emily often shows off her spectacular figure in revealing bikinis and sexy lingerie as she busily promotes her thriving fashion label on Instagram.
-Aptly named Inamorata Woman, the brand offers a wide selection of daring swimwear, seductive lingerie, and trendy leisurewear, with the most eye-catching designs being regularly showcased on the popular social media platform by Emily herself.
+Aptly named Inamorata Woman, the brand offers a wide selection of daring swimwear, seductive lingerie, and trendy leisurewear, with the most eye-catching designs regularly showcased on the popular social media platform by Emily herself.

 Wednesday’s Instagram update was no different, and saw the successful entrepreneur appear before the camera in head-turning Inamorata Woman apparel as she put her deep cleavage and impossibly narrow waistline on display in yet another sweltering photoshoot.
 While her fans may be accustomed to seeing Emily in racy swimsuits and outrageously short dresses, this time around the savvy business woman decided to switch things up and showcase something different.
 The 28-year-old hottie slipped into a curve-hugging black romper that beautifully highlighted her hourglass frame.